vtopt/VTMOP/README.rst

 =============================================================================
-ACM TOMS Algorithm XXXX: VTMOP: Solver for Blackbox Multiobjective Optimization Problems
+ACM TOMS Algorithm 1028: VTMOP: Solver for Blackbox Multiobjective Optimization Problems
 =============================================================================

 VTMOP is a Fortran 2008 package containing a robust, portable solver and